 - TSG Interactive US Services Limited d/b/a Fox Bet

 Additional Regulatory Requirements

-The platform providers are still required to complete additional regulatory requirements before a statewide mobile gaming launch can happen.
+The platform providers are still required to complete additional regulatory requirements before a Michigan casino app launch can happen.
 These requirements include the independent testing of platforms and games, and the MGCB’s approval of their internal controls, in order to ensure gaming integrity.
 Each firm must also secure occupational licenses for certain employees.

 “The platform providers’ ability to meet the requirements of the laws and rules will determine which entities can be licensed for launch first,” Kalm said.